Updated: Mar 18

 Half of all U.S. millennials use Pinterest every month, and of its global audience, 66% is female aged 25-54.

-The biggest interest areas on Pinterest ranges from fashion, food, auto, interiors and travel, so there are touch-points for a huge variety of users.
+The most significant interest areas on Pinterest range from fashion, food, auto, interiors, and travel, so there are touch-points for a huge variety of users.

 Setting Up Your Pinterest for Business Profile